 Gildredge House is unable to admit external students into the Sixth Form if they have completed two years of Sixth Form education at another institution.

-Entrance into the Sixth Form is subject to the regulations regarding nationality, residency status and eligibility for study in UK school Sixth Forms that apply at the time.
-Currently, students can be admitted into the Sixth Form if:
+Entrance into the Sixth Form is subject to the regulations regarding nationality, residency status and eligibility for study in UK school Sixth Forms that apply at the time and which are determined by the Department of Education.